Mehtawtik (Meductic) Village National Historic Site of Canada

 Description of Historic Place

-Mehtawtik (Meductic) Village was designated a national historic site of Canada in 1924 because:
+Mehtawtik (Meductic) Village was designated a National Historic Site of Canada in 1924.
+It is recognized because:

 - the village of Mehtawtik (Meductic) was the principal settlement of the Welastekwiyik (Maliseets) from before the 17th century.

 Mehtawtik was located in a strategic area, valued by the Welastekokewiyik for excellent hunting and fishing in the vicinity as well as its fertile soil.
 In the spring, the Welastekokewiyik would regularly visit the area to plant corn, returning later in the year to harvest the crops.
 For families who gathered here, the harvest was an occasion for social, cultural, and spiritual activities.
 In the 17th century, the French established seigneuries throughout the Welastekw (St. John River) valley.
 In Mehtawtik, they also established a Catholic mission and built a chapel.
 During the colonial wars, the Welastekokewiyik allied with the French, building fortified earthworks at Mehtawtik for defense and protection.
 When the region came under British control in the 1780s, Loyalists resettled the lower St. John River Valley.
 This forced many Welastekokewiyik to begin leaving the area and seek refuge elsewhere.
 Those who remained were eventually compelled to abandon Mehtawtik and settle on a reserve in Lower Woodstock in 1851, even though they still considered Mehtawtik to be their home.

 Sources: Historic Sites and Monuments Board of Canada, Minutes, 1924, 2008, 2020.

 Key elements contributing to the heritage value of this site include: